-Mara can’t imagine what it feels like to have a sibling engaged in the love she’s supposed to find; Esher’s lack of interest was always something of a relief to Mara, offering no comparative demonstration of the way she’s supposed to be.
+Mara can’t imagine the pain of a sibling engaged in the love she’s supposed to find.
+Esher’s lack of interest always came as a relief, offering no comparative demonstration of the way she’s supposed to be.
 Now, she guesses, it may be more the other way around.
-Is that one of the many reasons he never speaks of returning to Dead Horse Hill?
+Perhaps one of the many reasons he never speaks of returning to Dead Horse Hill?

-Not as big a reason as the way his kin and countrymen speak of his illness, but a reason.
+Not as big a reason as the way their kin regard his illness, but a reason.

 Abelia wavers and sniffs, wiping her sleeve over her face.
 “My sister won’t stop talking about her girl and everything she’s doing.
 And school is as bad.
 Everyone’s planning and I’ll have to walk home alone.”

-People, Mara thinks, both impossible to be around while insisting that sanity and worth demands their close presence—but that’s the catch, isn’t it?
-If one fits in, like Lis does, there’s no enduring required, just the comfort of companions with similar experiences and values who can’t imagine that others should feel any differently.
+People, Mara thinks, both impossible to be around while insisting that sanity and worth demand their close presence—but that’s the catch, isn’t it?
+If one fits in, like Lis does, there’s no enduring required.
+Just the comfort of companions with similar experiences and values who can’t imagine that others feel differently.

-Abelia’s lips tremble; new tears splash onto her chin and trickle onto the bodice of her dress.
+Abelia’s lips tremble; new tears splash down her chin and the bodice of her dress.
 “I’m sorry!
 I’m sorry.
 I just…”

 Mara reaches into the window display and pulls out the apple and the jug of milk.
-A box under the counter holds mugs and a few utensils saved for food preparation; she pours the mugs, slices the apple and sits down on the floor with her impromptu picnic.
-“I hate love spells,” she says, trying her hardest to sound conversational.
-“I wanted one to change me, a couple of years ago, because I thought I couldn’t love my wife enough if it wasn’t romantic.”
+A box under the counter holds mugs and a few utensils saved for food preparation; she pours the mugs, slices the apple and sits on the floor with her impromptu picnic.
+“I hate love spells,” she says, working to sound conversational.
+“I wanted one to change me, a couple of years ago.
+I thought I couldn’t love my wife enough if it wasn’t romantic.”

-Abelia blows her nose on her sleeve and sits opposite Mara.
+Abelia blows her nose on her sleeve and sits opposite Mara in an ordeal of swishing skirts and petticoats.
 “You don’t love your wife?”

 Maybe the girl is aromantic kin, her flirting the desperation of Abelia’s trying to force herself into a mould she doesn’t fit.
 Maybe she isn’t, just caught up in the expectations That Day brings to the surface about love and relationships, a set of rules that does nobody any kindness.
 Maybe it doesn’t matter, if more people come to understand that the flowers and gifts of one heavy, frustrating day so often leave a desperate girl asking for a love spell.